farehaadnan/melanoma-marking-shortcut/README.md

 | Biased | **Melanoma** | 73.6% |
 | Fixed | Nevus | 1.4% |

-*(See `figures/gradcam_comparison.png` for the Grad-CAM panel — insert the 4-image comparison here.)*
+*(See `gradcam_comparison.png` for the Grad-CAM panel — insert the 4-image comparison here.)*

 ## Repository contents

-- `shortcut_learning_study.ipynb` — the full notebook, runnable top-to-bottom on a free-tier Colab GPU.
+- `melanoma_marking_shortcut.ipynb` — the full notebook, runnable top-to-bottom on a free-tier Colab GPU.
-- `figures/` — Grad-CAM comparisons and result plots referenced above.
+- `gradcam_comparison.png` — Grad-CAM comparisons and result plots referenced above.

 ## How to run